FAQ

 What kinds of nonprofits is SEEDS considering?

 Christian organizations that help those in distress (whether their need is food and clothing, shelter, medical help, rescuing, education, training, etc.) in the name of Christ and share the Gospel when they can.
-While our Mission Statement says we give to evangelical Christian organizations, we do not require that the ministries we consider have an overt evangelistic component.
+While we’ve stated that we give to evangelical Christian organizations, we do not require that the ministries we consider have an overt evangelistic component.
 More and more, open evangelism can result in ridiculous restrictions here in America, expulsion from a country, or even death, overseas.
-But when we check out a ministry we make sure that the Gospel is there and that a commitment to Christ is behind the organization.
+But when we check out a ministry we make sure that the Gospel is there and that a commitment to Christ and evangelism is behind the organization.

 May I recommend one or more?

 By all means!
-This will be your priviledge as one of our members.
-Please contact us at seeds@seedssandiego.com and we’ll take it from there.
+This will be your privilege as one of our members.
+Please check our Contact Us page for some direction, gather information for us (contact names and numbers, 501c3 designation) and contact us at [email protected].
+We’ll take it from there.

 Is there anything SEEDS will not contribute to?